PeteAdamBialecki/programming-studies/websites/teamtreehouse/01_javascript.md

 #### **[Complete Every Additional JavaScript Course on Team Treehouse](https://teamtreehouse.com/library/topic:javascript/sort:difficulty)**

-- The Landscape of JavaScript (44 minutes)

-    - Continue with "JavaScript Tool and Workflows"

 - Introduction to Babel (19 minutes)

 - Using the Geolocation API in JavaScript (20 minutes)